How To Avoid Being An Angry Tow Truck Driver

 To most, the idea of controlling your emotions reeks of being cold and uncaring.
 And to others, it’s seen as a weakness, or submissive—as an unwillingness to act.
 But taking control over how you react to external stimuli is none of those things.
 Rather—it’s the ultimate sign of maturity.
 As the saying goes, “Meekness is not weakness.
 It’s power under control.”

 And if you don’t control your power, it can become a huge problem.
 You see, when you’re out there reacting in kind to the latest road-rage incident, you are building strong neural pathways in your brain that more easily facilitate negative responses in the future.
 And these responses can be triggered even when there is nothing to get excited about.
 It’s basic classical conditioning.

 In the early 1900’s Russian physiologist Ivan Pavlov experimented with dogs and discovered that if he rang a bell at feeding time, the dogs would associate the bell with food and would begin to salivate.
 And that…ringing the bell even when it wasn’t feeding time would bring about the same response, salivation.

-What this means is…when you react, over and over again, to whatever sets you off…like when an octogenarian impedes your progress or a sporty BMW races past to get in front of you, and you react negatively—you may be the one who is creating the road-rage scenario.
+What this means is…when you react, over and over again, to whatever sets you off…like when an octogenarian impedes your progress or a sporty BMW races past to get in front of you.
+When you react negatively—you may be the one who is creating the road-rage scenario.

 I know it sounds crazy, but if you don’t accept that you have the ability to control how you react and take steps to do so, you may be making matters worse.